-where $c$ and $d$ are two fictitious modes representing the photon loss.
+where $c$ and $d$ are two fictitious modes representing the particle loss.
 The transmission coefficients for these two beam splitters are $T_1=\cos^2(\eta_1/2)$ and $T_2=\cos^2(\eta_2/2)$.
-When $T_1=1$ ($T_2=1$), no photon leaks from $c$ ($d$) mode, and when $T_1=0$ ($T_2$=0), all photons leak from $c$ ($d$) mode.
+When $T_1=1$ ($T_2=1$), no particle leaks from $a$ ($b$) mode, and when $T_1=0$ ($T_2$=0), all particles leak from $a$ ($b$) mode.
 As a matter of fact, these two fictitious beam splitters can be placed either in front of or behind the phase shifts, which would not cause different results~\cite{Huver2008,Dorner2009}.

 Taking into account the fictitious modes $c$ and $d$, the total probe state can be written as

 After going through the fictitious beam splitters, the state becomes mixed and the corresponding density matrix can be expressed by